About The Summer Food Service Program

 MCHPP provides food and site coordination for a variety of SFSP sites in the micoast Maine area.

 The Summer Food Service Program is a national program that provides free meals to children during the summer months.
 It is sponsored locally by Mid Coast Hunger Prevention Program, in partnership with the Maine Department of Education.
 There were more than 100 sites throughout the state in the summer of 2015.

 In summer of 2018 we operated over 10 sites in our service area that were either open or enrolled.
 An open site is one that anyone, aged 0-18, may visit to receive a free meal – no questions asked.
 An enrolled site means that those who have registered for a summer camp at one of these locations and are also eligible to receive free or reduced lunch during the school year may receive a free meal.
-We just completed our 2019 Summer Food Service season and will be reflecting on and communicating the service results in the near future.
-Check back in late spring 2020 for our list of summer sites next summer.
-In the interim, If you have any questions, you can contact our Program Coordinator, Haley Dolloff, at firstname.lastname@example.org or 207-725-2716 x308.
+After serving more meals at more sites in 2019 than we had in previous years, we have begun summer meal service in 2020.
+See below for a list of sites.
+If you have any questions, you can contact our Program Coordinator, Haley Dolloff, at email@example.com or 207-725-2716 x308.